dinith95/CodingBook/database/sql.md

 ### CURRENT_TIMESTAMP

-- get the current date and time which the query is run as similar to GETDATE()
+- get the current date and time as per location of SQL server which the query is run as similar to GETDATE()

 ```SQL
 SELECT   CURRENT_TIMESTAMP  -- returns 2023-09-19 02:58:38.893